Apache Oil Accident Attorneys

 Due to its size as a multinational corporation, Apache operates facilities along nearly every process of the oil exploration and production process.
 This means that employees of Apache Corporation are faced with a vast number of hazards on the job.

 Locations such as these provide inherent dangers to those that work in them.
 Heavy machinery, flammable materials, and the potential for catastrophic injury place a huge responsibility on Apache to protect employees.
-Any accident is preventable.
-This means that when disaster happens, negligence is at the root of the cause.
+Nearly every accident is preventable.
+When disaster happens, negligence is usually at the root of the cause.

 - Burn Injuries from explosions